Our research aims to understand the biology of leukaemia stem cells and identify the mechanisms they use to escape treatments.

 While HSCs reside in the hypoxic (low in oxygen) bone marrow microenvironment, the impact of hypoxia and hypoxia signalling pathways on normal HSC/progenitor fate decisions and leukaemogenesis remains largely unexplored.
 Our laboratory investigates the impact of hypoxia signalling pathways on HSC functions and addresses how these pathways are subverted to generate leukaemic stem cells.
 We hope to not only discover therapeutically targetable intrinsic characteristics of leukaemic stem cells, but also use leukaemic stem cells as a model to explore important mechanisms operating in other cancer stem cells.

-Targeting the RNA m6A Reader YTHDF2 Selectively Compromises Cancer Stem Cells in Acute Myeloid Leukemia.
-Paris J, Morgan M, Campos J et al. Cell Stem Cell (2019) 25(2) 137-148.e6
+Targeting the RNA m6A Reader YTHDF2 Selectively Compromises Cancer Stem Cells in Acute Myeloid Leukemia Paris J, Morgan M, Campos J et al. Cell Stem Cell (2019) 25(7) 137-148.e6

-CpG binding protein (CFP1) occupies open chromatin regions of active genes, including enhancers and non-CpG islands. van de Lagemaat LN, Flenley M, Lynch MD et al. Epigenetics Chromatin (2018) 11(2) 59
+CpG binding protein (CFP1) occupies open chromatin regions of active genes, including enhancers and non-CpG islands 06 Biological Sciences 0601 Biochemistry and Cell Biology 06 Biological Sciences 0604 Genetics Van De Lagemaat LN, Flenley M, Lynch MD et al. Epigenetics and Chromatin (2018) 11(7)

-Fumarate hydratase is a critical metabolic regulator of hematopoietic stem cell functions.
-Guitart AV, Panagopoulou TI, Villacreces A et al. J Exp Med (2017) 214(2) 719-735
+Fumarate hydratase is a critical metabolic regulator of hematopoietic stem cell functions Guitart AV, Panagopoulou TI, Villacreces A et al. The Journal of experimental medicine (2017) 214(7) 719-735

 DUAL FUNCTION OF FUMARATE HYDRATASE IN HAEMATOPOIETIC STEM CELL FATES Guitart AV, Vukovic M, Sepulveda C et al. EXPERIMENTAL HEMATOLOGY (2015) 43(11) S49-S49